mahadiktejas2003/GPT4-Vision-to-TTS-Query-PDF/README.md

-# GPT4-Vision-to-TTS-PDF-Query 🚀🌟
+# GPT4-Vision-to-TTS-Query-PDF🚀🌟

-## AI-Powered Video Narration and Summarization
+## AI-Powered Video Narration and Summarization With Query PDF

 ### Overview
 This project utilizes GPT-4, the most capable model of OpenAI, to provide dynamic voiceover narration and content summarization for videos.
 By leveraging cutting-edge AI technology, it enhances the viewer's experience by generating engaging narratives and highlighting key points in the video content.